 Important to know here---these 4 sets of muscles do not act independently of

 all the other muscles of the skull, lower-jaw, neck, face & shoulders.
-If any muscle
+If any jaw

-is affected in it's function, or if forces to it are altered because of the other
+muscle is affected in it's function (or if forces to it are altered from any of the other

-muscles, the forces to ALL muscles are redistributed.
-If forces change from the
+surrounding muscles), the forces to ALL muscles are redistributed.
+If transmitted

 TMJoints (and their Lower-Jaw)